anmiles/google-api-wrapper/README.md

 # @anmiles/google-api-wrapper

-Provides quick interface for getting google API data
+Provides quick interface for getting google API data.
+Support all google APIs as per May 31, 2023.

 ----